Oregon, other states putting names of ousted police officers online

 The web site includes a spreadsheet with the names of decertified officers going back to 1971.
 In at least one instance, a police officer who was decertified in Oregon obtained employment in law enforcement in another state, a situation that some say points to the need for a comprehensive, nationwide database.

-Former Coquille, Oregon, police officer Sean Sullivan was convicted of harassment in 2005 for kissing a 10-year-old girl.
+Former Coquille, Oregon, police officer Sean Sullivan was convicted of harassment in 2005 for kissing a 10-year-old girl on the mouth.
 A year later, he became chief of police of the tiny town of Cedar Vale, Kansas.
 He quit that job while being investigated there.

 In the absence of an official nationwide database, a non-profit maintains a website intended to be a national registry of certificate or license revocations.
 The National Decertification Index provides access to records from agencies in 44 states and was created by the International Association of Directors of Law Enforcement Standards and Training.